tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 ---
-layout: post
+layout: default
-title: "The art of readable code: Surface level improvements"
+title: "The art of readable code: Pack information into your variables or functions name"
 date: 2017-07-19
 categories: ruby
 ---

-# Surface level improvements

-_KEY IDEA: PACK INFORMATION INTO YOUR NAME._
+# Pack information into your variables or functions name

-## I. Choose specific words, avoiding "empty" words.   :eyes:  :eyes: :eyes:
+## I. Choose specific words, avoiding "empty" words.

 Example: GetPage() => "Get" cannot show you the really meaning of behavior.
 "Get" is empty word, you donot know "The Page" is get from local or database or internet.

 Solution: use DownloadPage(), or FetchPage() instead of GetPage().

 ## II.
-Finding more "colorful" words. :rainbow: :rainbow: :rainbow:
+Finding more "colorful" words.

 - English is a Rich language.
 - Donot be afraid to use "colorful" words.